86challenge/rules/rules.typ

         ],
       )
     + #highlight[
-        Rear camber with stock, unmodified, and undamaged components is not restricted.
-      ]
-    + #highlight[
-        Rear camber with adjustable components shall not exceed -2.0 degrees.
+        Rear camber shall not exceed -2.0 degrees.
 Rear camber may be adjusted using only the following parts:
         #table(
           columns: (1fr, 1fr),
           align: (left, left),